- Search The Registry

-She participated in civil rights demonstrations, and her friends and colleagues Etta Falconer and Lee Lorch wrote on her death that "With skill, integrity, steadfastness and love she fought racism and sexism her entire life, never yielding to the pressures or problems which beset her path".
-As an educator, Malone-Mayes's developed novel methods of teaching mathematics including a program using self-paced audio-tutorials.
+She participated in civil rights demonstrations, and her friends and colleagues Etta Falconer and Lee Lorch wrote on her death that "With skill, integrity, steadfastness, and love she fought racism and sexism her entire life, never yielding to the pressures or problems which beset her path".
+As an educator, Malone-Mayes's developed novel methods of teaching mathematics including a program using self-paced audio tutorials.
 Her mathematical research was in the field of functional analysis, particularly characterizing the growth properties of ranges of nonlinear operators.
-Malone-Mayes graduated in 1966, with a dissertation entitled "A structure problem in asymptotic analysis".
+Malone-Mayes graduated in 1966, with a dissertation entitled "A structured problem in asymptotic analysis".
 Her doctoral supervisor was Don E. Edmondson.

 Following graduation, Malone-Mayes was hired as a full-time professor in the mathematics department at Baylor University.
 Her research there continued to focus on functional analysis; of her two papers, one studies sum ability methods for the moment problem as operators on sequence spaces, and the other studies the long-term behavior of a certain linear ordinary differential equation.
 Nonetheless, her research was sufficiently innovative for her to qualify for federal grants to support her work and the latter paper was published in the prestigious Proceedings of the American Mathematical Society.
 She was soon a full professor.
 Malone-Mayes had a successful, lengthy career and served on several boards and committees, retiring in 1994 due to ill health.

 She was a member of the board of directors of the National Association of Mathematicians.
 She was elected Director-at-large for the Texas section of Mathematical Association of America and served as director of the High School Lecture Program for the Texas section.
 She was also active in her local community as a lifetime member of New Hope Baptist Church.
 She served on boards of directors for Cerebral Palsy, Goodwill Industries, and Family Counseling and Children.
 She was on the Texas State Advisory Council for Construction of Community Mental Health Centers and served on the board of the Heart of Texas Region Mental Health and Mental Retardation Center.